František Vláčil: Barrandov

 Vláčil was employed at Barrandov Studios.
 He debuted with a short film "The Chase" (segment of No Entrance).
 The film is about two members of the border-guard who chase an enemy agent.
 The film not a regular story about the border-guard but features a strong focus on the beauties of nature.
-He made his first full-length film The White Dove in 1960.
+He made his first full-length film The White Dove in 1960, which was his only 'Big Three' film festivals' main competition nominee.
 The film received positive reviews and some awards.
 He made a historical film The Devil's Trap that was also a success.
 His next film was a historical drama Marketa Lazarová.
 He worked six years on the film.
 He collaborated with significant designers of costumes and decorations, Theodor Pištěk, Jan Koblasa and others.
 The film was highly acclaimed and was voted the all-time best Czech movie in a prestigious 1998 poll of Czech film critics and publicists.
 The film was also very expensive and Vláčil was forced to make The Valley of the Bees, another historical film.
 The Valley of the Bees used the same decorations so the expenditures of Markéta Lazarová could partially be repaid.
 The film starred Petr Čepek.
 Vláčil then worked with Čepek on his next film Adelheid.

 During the Normalization era, Vláčil was not allowed to make feature films and had to leave Barrandov Studio.
 He made some shorts films such as Art Nouveau's Prague.
 He was allowed to make another full-length film in 1976, it was a drama Smoke on the Potato Fields.
 His next film, thriller Shadows of a Hot Summer, won a Crystal Globe.

 Vláčil started to work with screenwriter Zdeněk Mahler and together they worked on some films.
 They made a biographical film Concert at the End of Summer.
 It was followed by other significant films Snake's Venom, Shades of Fern and Magician.
 These were his last films before he retired.

 After Velvet Revolution, Vláčil received a number of awards.
 He won Czech Lion for Lifetime Work and Extraordinary Contribution to Czech Cinema and became the President of Czech Film and Television Academy.
 In 1997, Vláčil broke his left leg and was hospitalized.
 He was operated on but his operation was unsuccessful and had to be re-operated.
 The second operation was successful and he was allowed to leave hospital.
 He was only one day home when he fell into unconsciousness due to heart arrhythmia.
 He never recovered and died on 27 January 1999.